Scholars’ Semester in Oxford

-Students on the Scholars’ Semester in Oxford spend one or two semesters in Oxford as a Registered Visiting Student.
+Students on the Scholars’ Semester in Oxford spend one or two semesters in Oxford as either an Associate Member (semester only) or a Registered Visiting Student (year long).

 The heart of their 15-week programme is the tutorial, a weekly meeting between tutor and student which epitomises Oxford’s teaching method of independent learning and argumentation.
 All students choose one primary and one secondary tutorial.
 Students write an essay (paper) for each tutorial in which they are encouraged to formulate their own well-supported views, and develop an argument.